KillingSpark/rustbus/README.md

     Ok(())
 }
 ```

- ## Other connection Types
- There are some more connection types in the connection module.
-These are convenience wrappes around the concepts presented in the quickstart.
- * RpcConn is meant for clients calling methods on services on the bus
- * DispatchConn is meant for services that need to dispatch calls to many handlers.

- Since different usecases have different constraints you might need to write your own wrapper around the low level conn.
-This should not be too hard
- if you copy the existing ones and modify them to your needs.
-If you have an issue that would be helpful for others I would of course consider adding
- it to this libary.

  ## Params and Marshal and Unmarshal
  This lib started out as an attempt to understand how dbus worked.
 Thus I modeled the types a closely as possible with enums, which is still in the params module.